johnclyde/acorn/README.md

 Other interesting parts of the code:

-- The [language server](./src/bin/acornserver.rs) is the entry point to Rust logic within VS Code.
+- The [Acorn binary](./src/bin/acorn.rs) is the entry point to Rust logic within VS Code.

 - The [VS Code extension](./vscode/extension) runs within VS Code, and handles communication between the user and the language server.